particle-iot/docs/src/content/getting-started/console/console.md

 It is also possible to invite team members to the product who are not part of the organization.
 For example, if you hire a outside contractor to work on a specific project you could grant developer access to only that product, not the whole organization.

-Organizations are used for both growth and enterprise tiers.
+Organizations are used for both growth and enterprise plans.
 An organization is a collection of products, shared team access controls, and shared billing that span across all products.
 This makes it much easier to manage multiple products.
 Every member of an organization also has a free sandbox associated with their account.

 ![Products - organization](/assets/images/console/org-products.png)